awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 For a production application that requires fast and consistent I/O performance, we recommend Provisioned IOPS \(input/output operations per second\) storage\.
 Provisioned IOPS storage is a storage type that delivers predictable performance, and consistently low latency\.
 Provisioned IOPS storage is optimized for online transaction processing \(OLTP\) workloads that have consistent performance requirements\.
 Provisioned IOPS helps performance tuning of these workloads\.

-**Note**
-Your database workload might not be able to achieve 100 percent of the IOPS that you have provisioned\.
+In some cases, your database workload might not be able to achieve 100 percent of the IOPS that you have provisioned\.
 For more information, see [Factors that affect storage performance](#CHAP_Storage.Other.Factors)\.

 When you create a DB instance, you specify the IOPS rate and the size of the volume\.
 Amazon RDS provides that IOPS rate for the DB instance until you change it\.
-+ The ratio of IOPS to allocated storage \(in GiB\) must be from 1–50 on RDS for SQL Server, and 0\.5–50 on other RDS DB engines\.
-+ If you're using storage autoscaling, the same ratios between IOPS and maximum storage threshold \(in GiB\) also apply\.

-  For more information on storage autoscaling, see [Managing capacity automatically with Amazon RDS storage autoscaling](USER_PIOPS.StorageTypes.md#USER_PIOPS.Autoscaling)\.
+For I/O\-intensive workloads, you can use Provisioned IOPS SSD io1 storage and achieve up to 256,000 I/O operations per second \(IOPS\)\.
 The following table shows the range of Provisioned IOPS and storage size range for each database engine\.

 <a name="rds-provisioned-iops-storage-range-reference"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Storage.html)